 Renault Robinson was an officer in the Chicago Police Department, and one of the co-founders of the Afro-American Patrolmen's League when Terkel interviewed him in 1971.
 As one of the few black police officers on the force, Robinson spoke openly and bluntly about the role of race in urban policing.
 Robinson was later part of a landmark lawsuit against the Chicago Police Department for discrimination.
 The case went to the U.S. Supreme Court, which ruled in favor of the Patrolmen's League.

 Renault Robinson retired from the force in 1983, and still lives in Chicago.
 In his contemporary interview, Robinson expresses frustration with how little has changed in 40 years.

 Working Then and Now is produced by Joe Richman, Nellie Gilles and Sarah Kate Kramer of Radio Diaries with Jane Saks of Project&.
 The editors are Deborah George and Ben Shapiro.
 Thanks to the Studs Terkel Archive at WFMT and the Chicago History Museum.
 To hear all the stories in this series go to the Radio Diaries Podcast.The project is a collaboration with Working in America, a nationally traveling photo exhibit and online archive of workers in the U.S. today.
+Support for this project comes from the National Endowment for the Humanities.
 You can upload your own story about work at working.org.